 Years ago at a bar in Thailand, I met a guy who told me all about the yachting world which he had worked in.
 I had never seen a superyacht or heard anything about it so I wasn’t sure exactly what he meant.

 What was life before yachting?
-What made you want to work on a yacht?

 Having worked in an office in the corporate world for years, I realized sitting at a desk all day it didn’t suit my personality.
 I wanted to take a break but I didn’t know how else to earn money.
 Then o